jsmarier-courses/midterm-project-Samypoirier/mpad2003_midterm_SamyPoirier.md

 ### Steps to Import the CSV File into Google Sheets

 1. **Download the CSV File**:
-    - Right-click the dataset link and select **“Save link as…”** to download the file.
+    - Just simply click on the City of Ottawa's Open Data Portal link and it will automatically dowload the csv file onto your computer.

 2. **Open Google Sheets and Start a New Document**:
     - Open a new sheet in Google Sheets for organization and analysis.